 - Be a lifelong learner

 “These skills of leadership may seem obvious to the point of being elementary.
 Certainly they are not novel or contestable in what are commonly seen as the necessary social skills for a leader.
 Yet after thirty-three years of working with people it has become abundantly clear to me that we do not transform ourselves and our thinking through good ideas or hope.
-To make sustainable shifts in our behavior and way of thinking, we have to “embody” new schemas.
+To make sustainable shifts in our behaviour and way of thinking, we have to “embody” new schemas.
 The path to achieving such embodiment is established through a series of recurrent practices of mind, emotions, language and body.
 This new embodiment is integrated by building new interpretations of meaning and future possibilities” (Strozzi-Heckler, 2006).

 The Place of Spiritual Leadership in Business

 From an individual perspective, Howard & Welbourn (2004) state that it is our business roles which are provoking the timeless spiritual questions that remain as poignant and relevant to us today as they have been to people throughout all ages.
 We are frequently faced with choices that require us to have some understanding of our identity – Who are we?
 What do we stand for?
 How do we determine meaning and purpose for ourselves?
 Are our lives making a difference?
 Are we influencing the world for good or bad?
 And what do we do about such questions?
-Such questions are the lifeblood of the individual sense-making process, and answering them in the context of our work holds the promise of huge benefits to society as well as organizational life.
+Such questions are the lifeblood of the individual sense-making process, and answering them in the context of our work holds the promise of huge benefits to society as well as organisational life.

 Leaders play an important role in every aspect of society, and in “stepping up to the plate”, they immediately embody a position of authority and power that has the potential for both positive (enlightened) and negative (unconscious, shadow) consequences for the people they lead, be that on the battleground, the boardroom, the corporate offices, and government.